Water/Sewer Department

 • Please dispose of hazardous chemicals in the proper manner and report polluters to the appropriate authorities.

 • Please help the Village maintain our lift stations.
-Do NOT flush sanitary wipes as they bind together and clog our sanitary sewer system causing it to malfunction.
-We appreciate your cooperation!
+Do NOT FLUSH SANITARY WIPES as they bind together and clog our sanitary sewer system causing it to malfunction.

 • Properly plug abandoned wells, as these wells threaten drinking water because contaminants can directly enter the aquifer through the well.